toss/es-git/docs/ko/reference/classes/Repository.md

 Create a diff between two index objects.

-The first index will be used for the "old_file" side of the delta, and the second index will be used for the "new_file" side of the delta.
+The first index will be used for the "oldFile" side of the delta, and the second index will be used for the "newFile" side of the delta.

 #### 매개변수